steve-bate/activitypub-mincore/README.md

   * The actor MUST have at least the following properties:
     * `id`     (MUST be valid for dereferencing)
     * `type`   (MUST be a single value)
-    * `inbox`  (MUST be operational for HTTP POST, MAY be instance-level)
+    * `inbox`  (MUST be operational for HTTP `POST`, MAY be instance-level)
     * `outbox` (Required by AP, but MAY be nonoperational)
 * The instance MUST implement at least one of the following behaviors:
   * Incoming activity processing
   * Activity publication
-    * Must support `inbox` `Follow` activity processing
+    * Must support `inbox` `Follow` and `Undo` activities.

 Although `type` is constrained to a single value in this AP Core, a domain-specific interoperability profile MAY relax that constraint so that Activity Streams 2.0 JSON-LD extensions are supported in that context.

 In instance MAY have a nonoperational `outbox`.
 However, AP requires an `outbox` property on actors.
 The `outbox` endpoint MAY return an HTTP status of 403 Forbidden or 501 Not Implemented (or equivalent).

 An instance MAY not store any activities.
-An `inbox` GET MAY return an HTTP error status.
+An `inbox` `GET` MAY return an HTTP error status.

-If an actor can be followed, it MUST be available for dereferencing.
+All AP Core actors MUST have URIs that can be dereferenced.
+In other words, they MUST be URLs (typically, HTTP/S) that can be used to retrieve the actor resource (the JSON document describing the actor).

-Other than `Follow` for activity publishers, an instance MAY process any subject (including none) of the Activity Streams 2.0 activities received in its `inbox`.
+Other than `Follow` and `Undo` for activity publishers, an instance MAY process any subject (including none) of the Activity Streams 2.0 activities received in its `inbox`.

 An AP Core instance MAY not have any authentication or authorization features.